Before buying an annuity, be aware that insurance companies deduct some standard fees from your payments and your cash value.

-- Administration/contract maintenance charge − These charges cover the cost of maintaining the policy, including accounting and record-keeping.
+These charges cover the cost of maintaining the policy, including accounting and recordkeeping.

-- Contingent deferred sales charge (CDSC) − The CDSC pays for sales expenses such as commissions, promotions and sales materials.
-It is deducted from your cash value if you surrender (terminate) your contract before the end of your surrender charge period.
-Be sure to check the length of your surrender charge period when evaluating a contract to buy, since it can vary.
+The CDSC pays for sales expenses such as commissions, promotions and sales materials.
+The CDSC is deducted from your cash value if you surrender (terminate) your contract before the end of your surrender charge period.
+Be sure to check the length of your surrender charge period when evaluating a contract to buy.

-- Mortality and expense risk charge (M and E) − These charges compensate Nationwide for guaranteeing that annuity purchase rates and charges will not change, regardless of mortality rates or actual expenses.
+These charges compensate the insurance carrier for guaranteeing that annuity purchase rates and charges won't change, regardless of mortality rates or actual expenses.

-- Premium tax − This tax reimburses Nationwide for any premium taxes levied by a state or other government entity.
+This tax reimburses the insurance carrier for any premium taxes levied by a state or other government entity.

-- Short-term trading fees − These fees compensate the underlying mutual fund and its contract owners for the negative impact on fund performance that can result from frequent, short-term trading strategies.
+These fees compensate the underlying fund and its contract owners for the negative impact on fund performance that can result from frequent, short-term trading strategies.

-- Underlying mutual fund expenses − These expenses are deducted from underlying mutual fund assets and pay for fund management distribution (12b-1) fees and other expenses.
+These expenses are deducted from underlying fund assets and pay for fund management distribution fees (such as 12b-1 fees) fees and other expenses.